wolmeister/ngflix/README.md

 docker-compose -f docker-compose-prod.yml up
 ```

-The development version runs on por 4200, and the production on port 80.
+The development version runs on port 4200, and the production on port 80.

 ## Accounts